What is Scrum Framework?

 - Resistance to Change and Fixed Mindsets: Scrum nurtures adaptability and a growth-oriented mindset, encouraging individuals to embrace change and explore new possibilities.
 Without Scrum, students may become resistant to change, hindering their ability to think creatively, tackle challenges, and adapt to evolving environments.
 This resistance limits their personal and professional growth potential, constraining their ability to navigate the ever-changing landscape of the modern world.

-Ready to become an Agile and Scrum expert?
+How can one become an expert in Agile and Scrum methodologies?

 You don’t need a college degree or an IT background to become a Scrum Master, Product Owner, or Developer.